siduction/sidu-manual/data/en/0315-part-lvm_en.md

    vgscan
    ~~~

-   *vgdisplay* displays the size with:
+   `vgdisplay` displays the size with:

    ~~~
    vgdisplay vulcan
    ~~~

-4. Creation of a logical volume
+4. Creating a logical volume

    At this point you have to decide how big the *logical volume* should be at the beginning.
 One advantage of LVM is the ability to adjust the size without rebooting.

-   In our example, we want a 300GB volume named *spock* inside the volume group named vulcan:
+   In our example, we want a 300GB volume named *spock* inside the volume group named *vulcan*:

    ~~~
    lvcreate -n spock --size 300g vulcan